eclipse-zenoh/zenoh-ts/zenoh-ts/examples/README.md

 ### 1. Build the Typescript Library
 From project root directory:
 1. Navigate to the `/zenoh-ts` directory
-2. Build the `zenoh-ts` bindings by running `yarn install && yarn run build`
+2. Build the `zenoh-ts` bindings by running `yarn install && yarn build`

 ### 2. Build + Run the remote-api-plugin
 From project root directory: